 Getting your family to eat healthily can often seem like an uphill battle.
-After all, chips and cookies are often more tempting to little palates than broccoli and spinach--and if your own eating habits are less than perfect, it can be all the more difficult to get your family to choose (and enjoy!) healthy foods.
+After all, chips and cookies are often more tempting to little palates than broccoli and spinach–and if your own eating habits are less than perfect, it can be all the more difficult to get your family to choose (and enjoy!) healthy foods.
 Healthy eating habits support gut health.
-If you family is constantly fussing about the healthy food selections you offer, consider adding a probiotic supplement to their diet as well.
+If your family is constantly fussing about the healthy food selections you offer, consider adding a probiotic supplement to their diet as well.

 Here are 5 tricks for getting your family to make positive food choices and form healthy eating habits that will stick with them forever.

 One of the easiest and most effective ways to get your family to make smart food choices about what they eat is to make sure that healthy food options are easily accessible and always available.
 Try keeping a bowl of fruit on the table or putting carrot sticks on a bottom shelf in the refrigerator where your younger family can easily see them and easy grab and go dishes on top shelves for your teens such as homemade yogurt parfaits.
 Junk food should be reserved for an occasional treat instead of always being kept on hand in your home.
 After all, your family can’t reach for a bag of potato chips at snack time if you don’t have them in the house.

 Avoid Labeling Foods as “Bad”